 What are the symptoms of very low birth weight?

-can be easily seen through the skin.
+easily seen through the skin.

 How is very low birth weight diagnosed?